2017 Portland State Vikings football team

 The 2017 Portland State Vikings football team represented Portland State University during the 2017 NCAA Division I FCS football season.
 They were led by third-year head coach Bruce Barnum and played their home games at Providence Park, with one home game at Hillsboro Stadium.
 They were a member of the Big Sky Conference.
 They finished the season 0–11, 0–8 in Big Sky play to finish in last place.

+The Vikings scored a total of 256 points (23.4 points per game) and allowed 473 points (43 points per game).
+Offensive coordinator Steve Morton and defensive coordinator Malik Roberson were fired following the conclusion of the season.

 Schedule

 Despite also being a member of the Big Sky Conference, the game with UC Davis on September 16 is considered a non-conference game.